jboss-developer/jboss-eap-quickstarts/README.md

 Technologies: AngularJS, CDI, JPA, EJB, JPA, JAX-RS, BV
 Summary: An example that incorporates multiple technologies Target Product: WFK
+Product Versions: EAP 6.1, EAP 6.2, WFK 2.4
 Source: <https://github.com/jboss-developer/jboss-wfk-quickstarts>

 What is it?
 -----------

 This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with AngularJS on Java EE 6 on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+It is a sample, deployable Maven 3 project to help you get your foot in the door developing with AngularJS on Java EE 6 with Red Hat JBoss Enterprise Application Platform 6.1 or later.

 This project is setup to allow you to create a compliant Java EE 6 application using CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the  Red Hat JBoss Web Framework Kit (WFK) 2.4.

+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 Configure Maven